derekcoder/derekcoder.github.io/_posts/2025-03-31-alert-in-swiftui.md

   <img src="/assets/posts/alert_1.png" alt="Alert" width="260"/>
 </div>

-## 2. Alert with Title and Message
+## 2. Alert with title and message

 You can also present an alert with a message when a given condition is `true`.